 One important thing about the writing is that you must know your characters intimately.
 This makes them believable because you know what they'll say, how they'll react in certain situations, and what their “love language” is.

-So while you can definitely start writing romance with no experience, if you fall in love with this genre (pun fully intended!), you will naturally want to improve your writing skill.
+While you can definitely start writing romance with no experience, if you fall in love with this genre (pun fully intended!), you will naturally want to improve your writing skill.

 I read romance novels and study how to improve my writing skill in this niche all the time.